 Want to Fall in Love with Your Computer Again?

 The Thrill is Gone – do you remember that classic blues song?
 It’s a heart-breaking reminder about the loss of a once exhilarating and passionate connection.
 It’s a bitter realization when the old spark seems gone forever.
+Somehow over time, all the previous excitement has simply fizzled out.
 Excuse us, but we are talking about your relationship with your computer!

-Slow Startup?
-Does it take your computer way too long to wake up and get to work?
-It’s possible that there are too many non-critical programs launching during the start-up process.
+- Slow Startup?
+Does it take your computer way too long to wake up and get started with the day’s tasks?
+It’s possible that there are too many non-critical programs launching during the startup process.
 Streamline the start-up process by consulting with a technology professional who can identify unnecessary programs that are slowing down the functioning of your computer.
 Cutting back on these boot problems should speed things along.

-Is Your PC Ready for a Second Life?
-Didn’t everyone’s grandmother use the phrase – “Don’t throw good money after bad?”
+- Is Your PC Ready for a Second Life?
+Didn’t everyone’s grandmother use the phrase – “don’t throw good money after bad?”
 At some point, it’s probably not worth pumping more money into a really old PC.
 That doesn’t mean it can’t still enjoy a second life as something other than your smoking hot primary computer.
-Turn it on a secondary computer.
-Do you love “old-school” gaming?
-Check into those older games that can run on your older operating system.
+Turn it into a secondary computer.
+Do you love “old-school” gaming, then check into those older games that can run on your older operating system.
 You can also donate it to a local school, daycare center or charity organization if it’s not completely ancient.